PlasmaFAIR/epoch_containers/README.md

 $ python3 run_epoch.py singularity -d 2 -o ./my_epoch_run -n 4
 ```

 The extra argument `-n` specifies the number of processes to run.
+With Singularity, it
+is permitted to run in the current working directory.

-On HPC systems, you will need to load Singularity/Apptainer and OpenMPI first.
+On HPC systems, you will need to load OpenMPI and Singularity/Apptainer first.
 For
 example, on Viking at the University of York, this requires:

 ```bash